This article originally appeared on VICE UK.

 I ask if he sees the mainstream sites, such as Bet365 and William Hill, as competition for Unikrn, or whether he thinks gamers were more likely to turn to his company, since it's a dedicated eSports platform.

-With the eSports industry growing all the time, I've always thought that betting was an obvious step in its development into the mainstream.
-Stephen agrees.
+With the eSports industry growing all the time, I've always thought that betting was an obvious step in its development into the mainstream, and Stephen agrees.
 "Betting is one of the next logical steps in eSports.
-There is an emerging body of research in traditional sports which if you've ever betted on traditional sports, you will know about.
+There is an emerging body of research in traditional sports, which if you've ever bet on traditional sports, you will know about.
 For one thing, betting increases engagement.
 People are more likely to watch to the end of games, people are more likely to watch less-significant games, and this is already very evident at some eSports tournaments."
-I know all about that, having added an extra dimension to Argentina against Iran in the 2014 football World Cup by putting a little of my own money on the line.
+I know all about that, having added an extra dimension to Argentina against Iran in the 2014 World Cup by putting a little of my own money on the line.

 I wanted to get Stephen's views on whether the eSports industry was ready for betting, both in terms of it still being in its infancy, and the fact that many eSports fans are not of legal age for gambling.

 "Competitive integrity is something I am very aware of as a former professional gamer, and the team here at Unikrn is making that a top priority.
-Not only will we blacklist anyone who is directly or indirectly involved in the competition – that's coaches, analysts, players, owners, league organisers, admins, whoever – but we are also working on a comprehensive competitive integrity certificate which leagues and tournaments that we offer betting on must adhere to, or else we will not offering betting on their tournaments."
+Not only will we blacklist anyone who is directly or indirectly involved in the competition—that's coaches, analysts, players, owners, league organizers, admins, whoever—but we are also working on a comprehensive competitive integrity certificate which leagues and tournaments that we offer betting on must adhere to, or else we will not offering betting on their tournaments."